cfitechops/Docker/01/README.md

 - **Docker-ce-cli** It provide command line interface for docker engine, community edition the open-source application container engine.
   Docker containers are both hardware-agnostic and platform-agnostic.

-In an IT context, agnosticism refers to anything that is designed to be compatible across most common systems.
+- In an IT context, agnosticism refers to anything that is designed to be compatible across most common systems.

+- This means they can run anywhere, from your laptop to the largest cloud compute instance and everything in between - and they don't require you to use a particular language, framework or packaging system.

+- Docker is a product for you to build, ship and run any application as a lightweight container.
+- **docker run ….** This command comes with docker-ce-cli package.
+  When we execute any command, docker-ce will call containerd process.
+  Containerd will call the runc.
+  **Command Line:**
+  Click to add text
+  docker –help